If an application exceeds these limits, the API returns a

 Each token represents an individual API key used to authenticate requests.

-Plans differ by how many tokens you can generate per network (mainnet and testnet).
+Plans differ by how many tokens can be generated per network (mainnet and testnet).

 For example, the “Free” plan allows 1 key per network, while higher plans provide multiple keys for separate apps or environments.